woossi0/suite/docs/usermanual/source/install/windows/tomcat/java.rst

 This page will show how to install the proper version of Java on your system.

 #.
-Boundless Suite on Windows requires a 32-bit Java Runtime Environment, available from the `Oracle Java download page <https://java.com/en/download/manual.jsp>`__.
+Boundless Server on Windows requires a 32-bit Java Runtime Environment, available from the `Oracle Java download page <https://java.com/en/download/manual.jsp>`__.

    .. figure:: img/java_download.png

       Java 32-bit Windows download

-   .. note:: Boundless Suite requires Java 8, and is no longer compatible with Java 7.
+   .. note:: Boundless Server requires Java 8, and is no longer compatible with Java 7.

    .. warning:: While some functionality will work with a 64-bit Java, use of GDAL and NetCDF binaries requires 32-bit Java.